AYUSH-2285/Cybersecurity/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1nd0R9KpIbfoHvt6PcfxwK2_Rea8dqR6Y
+View your app in Studio: https://ai.studio/apps/drive/1nd0R9KpIbfoHvt6PcfxwK2_Rea8dqR6Y

 ## Run Locally